gaiaus/cosmos_hub/governance/proposals/param_change_revert_tax_rate_2%/README.md

 [**Proposal 88**](https://www.mintscan.io/cosmos/proposals/88/) raised the community tax from 2% to 10% to enable long-term funding of the **Atom Accelerator DAO (AADAO)** and similar initiatives.
 This tax increase facilitated allocations of 588,000 ATOM via [**Proposal 95**](https://www.mintscan.io/cosmos/proposals/95/), and an additional 975,811 ATOM (plus 100,000 bonus ATOM) via [**Proposal 865**](https://www.mintscan.io/cosmos/proposals/865/).

-As of Q1 2025, AADAO has entered "maintenance mode" and has declined to renew or revise its mandate.
-In view of these circumstances, the justification for maintaining a 10% tax no longer applies.
+As of Q1 2025, AADAO has entered "maintenance mode" and has declined to renew or revise its mandate; the conditions that warranted the 10% tax rate increase have become obsolete.

 ## Rationale for Reversion to 2%

 1. **The Circumstances That Justified the Tax Rate Increase Are No Longer Valid**

-   With the AADAO's funding mandate approaching an imminent end, the rationale and need for sustaining a 10% tax rate no longer hold.
+   As the AADAO’s funding mandate approaches its end, the basis for sustaining a 10% tax rate has ceased to be relevant.

 2. **Avoid Capital Oversupply and Misallocation**